numpy/numpy.org/content/en/case-studies/gw-discov.md

 (LSC), is a group of more than 1000 scientists from universities around the United States and in 14 other countries supported by more than 90 universities and research institutes; approximately 250 students actively contributing to the collaboration.
-The new LIGO discovery is the first observation of gravitational waves themselves, made by measuring the tiny disturbances the waves make to space and time as they pass through the earth.
-It has opened up new astrophysical frontiers that explore the warped side of the universe—objects and phenomena that are made from warped spacetime.
+LIGO discovery GW150914 is the first observation that is significant in being the first observation both confirming the existence of gravitational waves as well as proves the ability to directly measure them.

+Gravitational waves allow scientists to observe and study the universe in a brand new way, ushering in the era of gravitational wave astronomy.

 ### Key Objectives